UCL/ucl_software_carpentry/git/git_instructions.md

 Swap roles.
 This time, the collaborator, instead of pulling the principal's code, should *fork* it.
 Go to the repository on GitHub, and hit "fork" top right.

 A new repository will be created on the collaborator's account, which contains all the same stuff.
+The new collaborator should hit "clone in windows" to get a copy of this.

 Both of you can make changes.
 (Make them to different files now for simplicity.)
 Now, both of you will be able to push: you're pushing to different repositories!